a4649/mkdocs-docker-gitlab-pipeline/README.md

 # mkdocs-docker-gitlab-pipeline

-mkdocs website deployment using docker with gitlab ci/cd pipeline
+Mkdocs production website using NGINX running on Docker updated with Gitlab CI/CD Pipeline

 # How to